Sales Programs in San Diego

 Associate in Science in Marketing

 Among the programs that the Business Administration Department at Grossmont operates are the marketing and retail management curricula.
-Many teachers in the program have real-world business experience.
-Most classes have roughly 25 to 40 students.
-Admission is open to high school graduates and anyone over 18 years of age.
 Assessment tests in math and English may be required.

 Sales Associate Certificate of Proficiency